Canvas Accessibility Considerations

 Audio and Video (Transcripts and Captions)

-• All audio content (audio recordings added to powerpoint slides and audio tracks on video recordings) must have a complete text equivalent in the form of transcripts (audio) or captions (video).
+• All audio content (audio recordings added to PowerPoint slides and audio tracks on video recordings) must have a complete text equivalent in the form of transcripts (audio) or captions (video).
 Use Panopto to upload videos to Canvas.

 • Auto-generated captions need to be edited for accuracy.